Sugarcane (Camidoh song)

-"Sugarcane" is a song by Ghanaian singer and songwriter Camidoh, featuring the Nigerian record producer Phantom, released in 2021 by Grind Don't Stop Records, through Crux Global, and MOVES Recordings.
-A remix, with Mayorkun, and Darkoo, featuring the Ghanaian singer King Promise, was released in 2022.
-The song gained popularity across TikTok, following the release of the remix.
+"Sugarcane" is a song by Ghanaian singer and songwriter Camidoh, featuring Nigerian record producer Phantom, who also produced the song.
+It was released in 29 November 2021 by Grind Don't Stop Records and through Crux Global and MOVES Recordings.
+A remix with Mayorkun, King Promise, and Darkoo, was released in 2022.
+Following the remix's release, the song gained popularity across TikTok.

-In 2022 the remixed version debuted at number 16 in Nigeria, on the TurnTable Top 50 chart on 9 May, and reached number 4 on 18 May.
+The remix debuted at number 16 on Nigeria's TurnTable Top 50 chart on 9 May 2022, and reached number 4 on 18 May.
 It also debuted at number 20 on the UK Afrobeats Singles Chart on 1 May, and reached number 12 on 8 May.
-It debuted at number 18 on the Billboard U.S. Afrobeats Songs on the week of May 21.
+It debuted at number 18 on the Billboard U.S. Afrobeats Songs chart on the week of May 21.
 He performed a live version of Sugarcane (remix) on Glitch Africa, on 23 May 2022.
-In review for NotJustOk, Ademoye Afeez said "Camidoh delivers thrilling live performance".
+Ademoye Afeez of NotJustOk called its performance "thrilling".

 Background

 "Sugarcane" was released on 19 November 2021, and produced by Phantom.
 A music video for "Sugarcane" was released on 17 February 2022, it was directed by Jwillz.
-"Sugarcane" video is Camidoh's most viewed video with over 2.1 million YouTube streams as of May 2022.
+The video is Camidoh's most viewed video with over 2.1 million YouTube streams as of May 2022.
 The song was accomplished with a remix with Nigerian singer Mayorkun, and British rapper Darkoo, and feature's Ghanaian singer King Promise, released on 8 April 2022 by Grind Don't Stop Records, through Crux Global, and MOVES Recordings.

 Impact

-The original version featuring the Nigerian record producer Phantom, was endorsed by Akon, during a question-and-answer session on Twitter Spaces with social media influencer, KalyJay, on Thursday, 24 February 2022, Akon said "I have that record, and it is one of my top ten records that I play every day".
-He also acknowledged Camidoh’s effort in putting up such an amazing record.
+The original version featuring the Nigerian record producer Phantom, was endorsed by American singer Akon, during a question-and-answer session on Twitter Spaces with social media influencer, KalyJay, on Thursday, 24 February 2022, He called the song "massive" and stated that it is among his top ten songs that he plays daily.

 Dance routine

-A dance routine for the song was created by Tiktoker Sabrina, which has been used in several videos with the hashtag #Sugarcanechallenge.
+A dance routine for the song was created by TikToker Sabrina, which has been used in several videos with the hashtag #Sugarcanechallenge.
 The dance routine was endorsed by other content creators, and choreographers, including Incredible Zigi, who also participated in the dance routine.
 As of 31 May 2021, the TikTok challenge has received 38.5M TikTok views.